ghi-electronics/Docs/ucm/standard.md

 An interface providing communication with a TFT LCD (thin-film-transistor liquid-crystal display).
 The number of data lines connected determines the number of bits per pixel (bpp), which determines the number of colors that can be displayed. [*Sample TinyCLR code*](../tinyclr/tutorials/display.md)

 ### Ethernet PHY
 Ethernet PHY is the Ethernet physical (hardware) layer.
-It provides the Tx and Rx signals to the Ethernet connector.
+It provides the Tx and Rx signals for the Ethernet connector.

 ### DCMI (Digital Camera Interface)
 A standard interface for compatable digital cameras.